 She began her career in education in 2006 as a Teach For America corps member in Brooklyn, New York, as a founding 1st, 2nd, and 3rd-grade teacher.
 Since then, she has been a part of four founding elementary schools across Brooklyn and Chicago.
 In 2012, Darby served as a Curriculum Specialist at Teach For America’s New York City Institute where she fell in love with coaching teachers to develop the knowledge, skills, and mindsets to become highly effective educators.

 Darby received her B.S. from Northwestern University and her Master in Curriculum and Teaching from Teachers College at Columbia University.
 She enjoys running (running marathons when she can), reading and exploring children’s literature, and spending time with her wife, Megan, and their son, Jasper.
 She believes access to a world-class education should be a basic human right, a promise to all children, and that it is up to all of us to deliver on this promise.
 This summer, Darby will pack her bags and head west to join the KIPP Colorado Team and Family as the Director of Elementary Literacy.

 Miles Family Fellows work as employees of a specific KIPP school and region as full-time assistant principals or deans during their fellowship year.

 The Miles Family Fellowship is a partnership between the Miles Family Fellow, their KIPP region, and the KIPP Foundation.

 The Miles Family Fellow reflects on his or her strengths and areas for development to outline an Individualized Leadership Plan and actively utilizes this plan to seize opportunities for growth and feedback.

-Miles Family Fellows are not guaranteed a Fisher Fellowship.
-Miles Family Fellows must apply for and be selected by the Fisher Fellowship at the end of their Fellowship year.
+Miles Family Fellows are not guaranteed an offer for the Fisher Fellowship.
+Miles Family Fellows must apply to and be selected for the Fisher Fellowship.